 The 'oauth' IPP Authentication method uses the OAuth2 authentication scheme [RFC6749] [RFC6749] and the OAuth2 Bearer Token [RFC6750].
-A conventional OAuth2 authentication workflow integrated into an IPP Print flow is described in Error: Reference source not found.
+Figure 6 illustrates how the 'oauth' authentication method can be integrated into an IPP operation requestA conventional OAuth2 authentication workflow integrated into an IPP Print flow is described in Error: Reference source not found.